 The following high-level principles establish Cisco practices for collecting, using, disclosing, storing, securing, accessing, transferring, or otherwise processing Personal Data.

 Cisco shall process Personal Data in a fair, lawful, legitimate, and transparent manner.

-Cisco shall only collect Personal Data for a specific, explicit, and legitimate purpose(s).
+Cisco shall only create or collect Personal Data for a specific, explicit, and legitimate purpose(s).
 Any subsequent processing shall be compatible with such purpose(s), unless Cisco has obtained the individual’s consent, or the processing is otherwise permitted by law.